-Note: On September 2, 2021, a reference in this analysis to the fourth quarter of 2021 was corrected to the first quarter of 2021.
+Note: This data has been updated.
+To see the most recent data and analysis, visit Fiscal 50.
+On September 2, 2021, a reference in this analysis to the fourth quarter of 2021 was corrected to the first quarter of 2021.

 More than half of states recorded their strongest personal income growth ever in the first quarter of 2021 as the economic recovery accelerated.
 Multiple rounds of pandemic-related government benefits drove year-over-year gains in every state, while earnings—the bulk of personal income—also edged up in most states.
 The sharp rise in total personal income will be temporary, however, as federal relief payments taper off.

 In the first quarter of 2021, nearly all states recorded double-digit growth in total personal income compared with the same period a year earlier, when the abrupt March-April 2020 recession first derailed the economy.
 Utah (19.8%), Idaho (19.4%), and West Virginia (19.2%) experienced the sharpest increases.
 Nationally, the sum of residents’ personal income from all sources rose an inflation-adjusted 14.4%, the largest year-over-year growth rate since reporting of this key economic indicator began in 1948.

 A spike in government assistance to individual Americans drove the dramatic gains in every state, with total aid more than doubling in Hawaii, Nevada, and Utah, compared with a year prior.
 Between January and March 2021, one-time payments of up to $600 and $1,400 per qualifying individual, disbursed from two federal economic relief packages, respectively, as well as enhanced unemployment payments, helped millions of Americans weather the crisis.
 With the extra aid, income received primarily from multiple sources of government assistance—including Social Security, Medicare and Medicaid, safety-net programs, and state unemployment insurance—experienced its second-largest quarterly growth on record.